Ostralyan/rust/README.md

 [reqwest](https://github.com/seanmonstar/reqwest) - An ergonomic, batteries-included HTTP Client for Rust.

+[Surf](https://github.com/http-rs/surf) - Surf is a Rust HTTP client built for ease-of-use and multi-HTTP-backend flexibility.
+Whether it's a quick script, or a cross-platform SDK, Surf will make it work.

 [prost](https://github.com/tokio-rs/prost) - prost is a Protocol Buffers implementation for the Rust Language. prost generates simple, idiomatic Rust code from proto2 and proto3 files.

 [tonic](https://github.com/hyperium/tonic) - tonic is a gRPC over HTTP/2 implementation focused on high performance, interoperability, and flexibility.
 This library was created to have first class support of async/await and to act as a core building block for production systems written in Rust.